 – Rabbi Laurence Aryeh Alpern

 The deeper meaning of The Breaking of the Glass at a wedding ceremony is that each couple is unique.
 At the end of the ceremony we break the mold.
 You are unique as a couple and Rabbi Alpern will guide you through a process of creating home ritual.
 If you’re looking for a network of couples sharing ideas, who want to stay in touch after the ceremony, then kindly call me today.
-Contact Rabbi Alpern to help guide you through your upcoming celebrations like baby naming, Bar/t Mitzvahs, and of course, weddings.
+Contact Rabbi Alpern to help guide you through your upcoming celebrations like baby naming, Bar/t Mitzvahs, etc.